 Dental Assistant.
-This 14-week program prepares students for entry-level positions within dental offices.
-Students will learn dental anatomy, 4-handed techniques, dental laboratory and x-ray skills, charting skills, safety procedures, and general office protocols.
-Classes meet on Tuesday and Thursday evenings from 5:00 p.m. until 9:00 p.m. for the first 10 weeks of the course.
-The following two weeks of the course will be spent in clinical externship at a local dental office.
-The final two weeks of the course are used to ensure complete mastery of the course material.
-During this time, students will show mastery of skills learned throughout the course.
-Tuition and fees (includes books and supplies) is \$1,400.
+This 20-week program prepares students for entry-level positions within dental offices.
+Students will learn dental anatomy, 4-handed dental assisting techniques, dental laboratory and x-ray skills, charting skills, safety procedures, and general office protocols.
+The first 18 weeks of the program consists of classroom and lab time while the final 2 weeks of the program are spent in clinical externship at a local dental office.
 A minimum of six students is required.
-Prerequisites include ACT® WorkKeys test along with submission to a competitive interview process for admission to the program.
-High school diploma or equivalent required for admission.
-WIA approved.
+Prerequisites include and application package which includes an ACT® WorkKeys test along with a Hepatitis B titer.
+All prospective students who complete an application package will submit to an interview process to gain acceptance into the program.
+WIOA approved.

 Ophthalmic Assistant.
 The Ophthalmic Assistant is an important member of the eye-care team and supplies vital information to the treating physician.
 A high school diploma or equivalent is required to enter this 14-week program.
 Call 334-556-2203 for more information or to register.
 Class must have a minimum of seven students to begin.
+WIOA approved.

 Pre-Apprentice Lineworker Training.
 This seven-week program prepares students to become one of today's most sought-after entry-level employees.
 Students entering the program must have a current Department of Transportation physical and proof of a clean driving record with no more than two moving violations within the past two years.
 A high school diploma or equivalent is required to enter this program.
 Call 334-556-2203 for more information or to register.
 Class must have a minimum of eight students to begin.
+WIOA approved.

 Professional Medical Coding.
-This 40-week course, prepared by the American Academy of Professional Coders, is a definitive college-level program of study aimed at providing the most up-to-date information relating to CPT, HCPCS, and ICD-9-CM procedural and diagnostic coding.
+This 40-week course, prepared by the American Academy of Professional Coders, is a definitive college-level program of study aimed at providing the most up-to-date information relating to CPT, HCPCS, and ICD-10-CM procedural and diagnostic coding.
 Call 334-556-2414 for more information or to register.
 Class must have a minimum of ten students to begin.
+WIOA approved.

 Ready to Work.
-This course provides entry-level skills for the workplace.
+This free course provides entry-level skills for the workplace.
 Participants learn basic computer skills, problemsolving techniques, proper workplace behavior and ethics, and customer service skills, among others.
 Students learn to document basic employability skills, prepare a resume, and learn tips relating to applying for jobs.
-Participants graduate from the program with an Alabama Certified Worker certificate along with a WorkKeys® Career Readiness certificate.
-For more information, call 334-556-2414
+Participants graduate from the program with an Alabama Certified Worker certificate along with a National Career Readiness CertificateTM (NCRC®).
+For more information, call 334-556-2414.